 Tip: We gave our kids a budget and a 45-minute time limit.
 Luckily, the store doesn’t have video game demos, so the kids stuck to the rules (more or less).

-• Tokyo Disney has two parks, Disneyland, which is almost exactly like the U.S. versions, and DisneySea, which has an abundance of unique and outstanding attractions, including a good mix of thrill rides for bigger kids and tamer things suitable for small children.
-Mermaid Lagoon has a cavernous indoor area where young ones can easily spend two or three hours.
+• Tokyo Disneyland has two parks: Disneyland, which is almost exactly like the U.S. version, and DisneySea, which has an abundance of unique and outstanding attractions, including a good mix of thrill rides for tweens and teens and tamer things suitable for small children.
+Mermaid Lagoon has a cavernous indoor area where preschoolers can easily spend two or three hours.
 It’s a good retreat if the weather is hot or stormy.

 Tip: Ask for a translation device at shows and Sinbad’s Storybook Voyage.

-If you’re in Tokyo during Cherry Blossom season (late March to early April), Ueno Park is one of the most popular spots for viewing these famous pink flowers.
+If you’re in Tokyo during Sakura Matsuri or cherry blossom season (late March to early April), Ueno Park is one of the most popular spots for viewing these famous pink flowers.
 Pair this with a visit to the park’s zoo to see pandas, gorillas and tigers.

 Michele Chan-Thomson moved with her husband and three children from Texas to Malaysia in the summer of 2011.
 Read about their adventures in Southeast Asia and worldwide in her blog, Malaysian Meanders.